mobxjs/mobx/README.md

 }));
 ```

-Thats all folks!
 Its as simple as that.
 The `Timer` will now automatically update each time `timerData.secondsPassed` is altered.
 The actual interesting thing about these changes are the things that are *not* in the code:

 * The `setInterval` method didn't alter.
 It still treats `timerData` as a plain JS object.